-2019 will be a structuring year for the industry.
+2019 onwards will be structuring years for the industry.
 Efficient technologies will be released, traditional security service providers will enter in the market, investors will onboard, licensed exchanges will open and regulators will move forward.
 The first complete use cases will start delivering value to their investors and step-by-step, tokenized assets will become more attractive than others.